Imperfect quantum networks with tailored resource states: Protocols

 Here we establish protocols in the setting described above, taking into account the timings and the corresponding classical information that needs to be sent to achieve a request.
 In general, for the manipulation of the resource state one needs to account for delay times from (i) communicating the tasks, (ii) processing times of the corresponding nodes, and (iii) communicating measurement outcomes to the target nodes.

 Since, in this work, we discuss distributed graph states with qubits stored in imperfect quantum memories at spatially separated parties, the use of the one-shot approach is crucial.
 With this approach, measurements are performed as soon as possible, as there is no need to wait for any measurement outcome.
 Therefore, this avoids potential additional delays in network protocols, particularly if the geometry and entanglement topology do not match.
 We describe two protocols based on different structures and capabilities of the network nodes.
+Importantly, note that the following protocols only consider a single network request per resource state.